ECLAIR-Robotics/RL/Task6/README.md

 You will only need to edit `agents.py` for this task.
 Specifically, the function `compute_td_loss` which calculates the loss.
-If you want to change up other things, feel free to send a message in the Discord chat.
+If you want to change up other things, feel free to send a message in the Discord chat!

+To run the DQN, run the command `python run.py.` You can change the some hyperparameters by altering some flags if you want.
+You can read `run.py` to see all the flags.

 ## References
 * [Human-level control through deep reinforcement learning](https://www.nature.com/articles/nature14236), [Original code](https://github.com/kuz/DeepMind-Atari-Deep-Q-Learner)